 Annmary (Anna) Abdou joined the Attallah College of Educational Studies as an Assistant Professor in 2017.
 She earned her doctorate in Counseling, Clinical, and School Psychology from the University of California, Santa Barbara and is a Licensed Educational Psychologist and a Nationally Certified School Psychologist.
-As a doctoral student and school psychology intern, Dr. Abdou was involved in several university-school partnership projects and developed a version of the Check, Connect, and Respect program, which facilitated mentorship connections between local college students and at-risk high school youth.
-This mentorship program continues to thrive to this day.
-Prior to joining the Attallah College faculty, she worked in public schools for more than 10 years and practiced school psychology across K-12 school settings.
-Her most recent full-time position as a practicing school psychologist was in an Orange County school district where she held a leadership position through which she provided regular professional development to school staff and supervised school psychology trainees and school-based mental health counselors.
+Prior to joining the Attallah College faculty, Dr. Abdou served public schools for more than 10 years and, most recently, practiced school psychology across K-12 school settings.
+As a school psychologist, she was involved in direct student assessment and support, individual and systems consultation, professional training for school staff, and supervision of school psychology trainees and school-based mental health counselors.

 Dr. Abdou currently serves as an instructor and mentor for both the school psychology and school counseling programs at Chapman.
 Courses taught include Consultation and Collaboration, School Psychology Practicum, Culture and Community Issues in School Counseling and Psychology, and Leadership and Systems Change.

 Dr. Abdou is passionate about social justice issues in education, sustainable systems change, and equitable access for diverse learners.
 She is most interested in the evolution of school-wide social-emotional and behavior support systems, particularly as they relate to discipline reform movements.
 These themes are prevalent in both her research and pedagogy.
 She enjoys interdisciplinary collaboration and strives to contribute to the strengthening of our school systems through scholarly innovation and community partnerships.